What is the right potty training age? The answer depends on you, your goals, and the characteristics of your child. Here I cover

 This means that earlier training requires more adult supervision.
-The training process itself may also take longer if you start in the interval between 18-24 months (Blum et al 2003).
+The training process itself may also take longer (Blum et al 2003).
 And for the youngest children, early training means basic training only.
 You can’t expect a baby to walk to a potty chair and remove her pants!

 On the other hand, older children have spent more of their lives wearing diapers.
 As a result, they

 • have learned to ignore body signals and must relearn them